Sometimes, all it takes is a simple talk with your friend over the phone

-Having been thrusted into a leadership role like he wanted turned out to be a reality check for Irving.
-More than half way through the season, the Celtics have started to show cracks not just on the court but also in the sidelines and the locker room.
+Having been thrusted into a leadership role turned out to be a reality check for Irving.
+More than halfway through the season, the Celtics started to show cracks not just on the court but also in the sidelines and the locker room.

 First, a frustrating loss to Orlando Magic where Irving looked as though he was squabbling with coach Brad Steven’s play-calling, then the post-game on-court altercation with Gordon Hayward’s indecision in the most crucial part of the game, which eventually led to a loss, and then followed by multiple interviews where he called out his teammates’ lack of experience.
 These circumstances alone bared that the Celtics, with the so-called leadership of Irving, are still in disarray.

-As the unhinged Celts continue to fall into the pit of despair, Irving knew it was time to press the panic button—no, he did not lash out on his teammates during practices, nor did he suggest to trade players—he simply dialed a number and talked to the only man he was confident knew everything about the issue he’s facing—LeBron.
+As the unhinged Celts continue to fall into the pit of despair, Irving knew it was time to press the panic button—no, he did not lash out on his teammates during practices nor did he suggest to trade players—he simply dialed a number and talked to the only man he was confident knew everything about the issue he’s facing—LeBron James.

-After spearheading Boston’s victory over the Toronto Raptors where Irving scored 27 points and tallied a career-high 18 assists, the man who was in question for his ability to direct a team told the media something momentous and baffling:
+After spearheading Boston’s victory over the Toronto Raptors where Irving scored 27 points and tallied a career-high 18 assists, the man who was questioned for his ability to direct a team told the media something momentous and baffling:

 “I had to call Bron and tell him, like, I apologize for being that young player that wanted everything at his fingertips, and I wanted everything to be at my threshold.
 I wanted to be the guy that led us to a championship.
 I wanted to be the leader.
 I wanted to be all that, and you know, the responsibility of being the best in the world and leading your team is something that is not meant for many people,” Irving told reporters.

-As unthinkable as it could get, Irving manned up and apologized to LeBron for not understanding the responsibilities of becoming a leader.
+As unthinkable as it could get, Irving manned up and apologized to James for not understanding the responsibilities of becoming a leader.

 To witness Irving learn from his mistakes is great.
-Patching up things with LeBron is what fans have been longing to see.
+Patching up things with James is what fans have been longing to see.
 Getting advice and coming to terms with his old pal is one thing, but lifting Boston out of the abyss is a totally different story.
-So, now what?
+But now what?

 Irving just went rogue—from shot selection to his playmaking abilities.
 He orchestrated that mini run looking like a man on a mission.
-As he and the Celtics geared for consistency with a little over 40 games left in the regular season, there is still one important thing that Irving has to get done: blaming his teammates when things go south.
+As he and the Celtics geared for consistency with a little over 40 games left in the regular season, there is still one important thing that Irving has to do: stop blaming his teammates when things go south.